kodadot/kodadot.github.io/docs/README.md

 # features:
 # - title: VueJS libraries
-#   details: UI utilities, libraries and VueJS components in use across Polkadot and Substrate projects
+#   details: UI utilities, libraries and VueJS components in use across Polkadot and Substrate based networks
 # - title: VueJS wallet - KodaDot
 #   details: Boilerplate wallet - KodaDot - to use with Polkadot and Substrate compatible api
 # - title: VueJS dashboard